-Labs will be serviced frequently (during non-occupied times).
+Labs will receive touch-up cleaning throughout each day when classes are in session (during nonoccupied times) and a comprehensive cleaning and sanitization at nights after classes.
 All horizontal surfaces, door handles and other frequently touched areas will be clean and disinfected.
 Trash receptacles will be emptied, floors will be cleaned, white boards will be erased and cleaned, and labs will be reset (original lab set-up).
 No lab equipment nor experiments will be touched.
 Soap and paper towels will be replenished as needed.